Board of Intermediate and Secondary Education, Rawalpindi

-Board of Intermediate and Secondary Education, Rawalpindi is a government agency whose main object is to conduct examinations of SSC and HSSC and declare their results.
-The Board is autonomous in nature.
+The Board of Intermediate and Secondary Education, Rawalpindi is a government examination board responsible for conducting Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSSC) examinations and announcing their results.
+The board operates as an autonomous body.

 History

 The Board was established in October 1977.
-Its offices have been located earlier on 6th road, Satellite Town, Rawalpindi but shifted into a newly constructed campus at Morgah near Attock Refinery Rawalpindi in March 2013.
+Its offices were previously located on 6th Road, Satellite Town, Rawalpindi but were shifted to a newly constructed campus in Morgah, near Attock Refinery, Rawalpindi, in March 2013.

 Jurisdiction

 Jurisdiction of Rawalpindi Board includes Rawalpindi Division which includes following districts: